|

 from Red, this time to Chocolate and Gold stripes.
 1897 - The first of many cup

-finals - although unlike many of the subsequent ones, Spurs lost 2-0 to Wellingborough in a local charity Cup 1898 - The club changed its colours for the last time to the lilywhite shirts used by
+Wellingborough in a local charity Cup 1898 - The club changed its colours for the last time to the lilywhite

-the team of the day Preston North End, but retained the Navy blue shorts.
-The
+shirts used by the team of the day Preston North End, but

-match against Woolwich Arsenal.
-Typically enough, boring Arsenal spoilt the
+Woolwich Arsenal.
+Typically enough, boring Arsenal

-day by grinding out a 0-0 on 8th April 1898.
-1899 - The Club moved to
+spoilt the day by grinding out a 0-0 on 8th April 1898.
+1899 - The Club moved to present site which had a capacity of 35,000.
+The ground

-as 'White Hart Lane'.
-The first match was a friendly vs
+gradually became known as 'White Hart Lane'.
+The first match was a friendly vs Notts County, and after taking

-Notts County, and after taking gross receipts £115 , Spurs ran out 4-1 winners with an opener from Pratt,
+gross receipts £115 , Spurs ran out 4-1 winners with

-followed by a hatrick for Copeland.
+Copeland.
 1900 - Spurs become

 Champions of the Southern League.
 1901 - After victories